angrybacon/doomsday-wiki/markdown/articles/2020/10/05/gangsta-trippin.md

 you know the top cards of your library.

-The cyclers can also be used to improve the use of setup cards like
-{{Lim-Dûl's Vault}} by enabling mana efficient ways of drawing the cards tutored for within the same turn.
+The cyclers can also be used to improve the use of setup cards like :card[Lim-Dûl's Vault] by enabling mana efficient ways of drawing the cards tutored for within the same turn.
 You can also use them to access *hidden* cards on the top of your deck.
 Hiding a Force of Will or a Daze on the top of your deck, with a Street Wraith in hand, means you can potentially dodge it getting hit by a